-However, Courts would still have the competence to resolve disputes with arbitration agreement in the following cases:
+2. Courts have the competence to resolve disputes with arbitration agreement

 In case where the parties have reached an agreement to have the dispute settled by both Arbitration and Court and such agreement remains unchanged or no new agreement on selecting a dispute resolution body is made and not subject to competent Court’s settlement for disputes with arbitration agreement, the dispute arising shall be handled as follows:

 - If the plaintiff requests Arbitration to resolve the dispute before requesting the Court to do so or before the case is undertaken by the Court, the Court must refuse to undertake such case and return the petition once received.
 If the case has been undertaken, the Court shall issue a decision to terminate the adjudication since it is not under the competence of the Court and return the petition and documents enclosed therewith to the plaintiff;